1917: The Perfect Game

 A novel available as a paperback at Amazon and an eBook at Barnes & Noble, Kindle, Apple, Sony, Kobo, Diesel eBook Store.

-This is not a sports book retelling the historical account of the unique baseball game of May 2, 1917.
-Rather this novel uses the game and its 100 year anniversary as a vehicle to delve into the amazing wisdom nature of our mind.
+This is not a sports book retelling the historical account of the amazing baseball game of May 2, 1917.
+Rather this novel uses the game and its 100 year anniversary as a vehicle to delve into a wild tale of the wisdom nature of our mind.

 On that date in history - May 2, 1917 - Two masters of major-league baseball pitching, Jim "Hippo" Vaughn of the Chicago Cubs and Fred Toney of the Cincinnati Reds, were brought together for one of baseball’s most momentous games.